Solar Panel In India: Types, Solar Price With Subsidy, Solar Solutions

 If you live in an apartment building or housing society, the society can install solar panels on the terrace to reduce or eliminate the common society electricity bill for lighting, lift, water pump, and other common utilities.

 Q. Why shall I choose PV solar panels over diesel power generators?

 A. With ever-increasing diesel prices, the cost of generation of 1 unit of electricity from a diesel generator is above Rs.
-20. Whereas for solar panels there is a higher fixed cost but the cost of electricity is essentially zero rupees per unit for 25 years.
+20. Whereas for solar panels there is a slightly higher fixed cost, but the cost of electricity reduces by more than 90%.